Matt95B/blog/_posts/2025-06-24-Windows-App-Uninstall-Script.md

 ---
 layout: post
-title: Uninstall Windows Apps via PowerShell
+title: Uninstall Windows applications silently with PowerShell
 subtitle: PowerShell script to uninstall Windows applications silently (where supported)
 tags: [Windows, App, Script]
 readtime: true
 comments: true
 author: Mathieu Beaugrand
 ---
-When deploying Windows devices with **Autopilot**, you may want to remove pre-installed or unwanted applications silently as part of the **Out-of-Box Experience (OOBE)**.
+When deploying Windows devices using **Autopilot**, unwanted **Win32** or **AppX** apps can clutter user experience or cause security risk.
+Below is a PowerShell script you can run in SYSTEM context to silently uninstall these apps as part of the **Out-of-Box Experience (OOBE)**.

-This post provides a PowerShell script that can:
+This PowerShell script:
 - Runs silently in the background without user interaction
 - Handles **Win32 (MSI / EXE)** and **AppX** applications
-- Supports **exact or partial name matching**
+- Supports **exact or partial** application name matching

 ---

 ## Gathering the application list
+Before uninstalling anything, you need to know what’s installed.
+The following sections show how to list traditional desktop apps (Win32/MSI/EXE) from the registry and modern UWP/AppX packages using PowerShell.
 If you already know which applications you want to remove, you can skip this section.
 Otherwise, use the scripts below to identify installed applications on a Windows device.

 ### List installed Win32 applications